predatorx7/findin/README.md

-A sample command-line application providing basic argument parsing with an entrypoint in `bin/`.
+# FindIn

+A simple tool to search & replace in files.